kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-22-Terra-so-what-a?.md

 Anyhow, I don't mean this to sound like I'm having anything other than a blast and a half.
 This is a once-in-a-lifetime experience that we've been saving and planning for for half a decade, and while the historical sites might not be on the top of my list, the culinary and cultural experience has been nothing short of spectacular so far, nowhere more so than in Xi'an.

-(Stay tuned, the next post will be all about what we've been eating in between
+(Stay tuned, the next post is about the things that actually <em>do</em> get me all spine-tingly excited).